 3. Cook the sauce till thickens.
 (Feel free to add more liquid if it gets too thick or add some more flour if it’s too watery)

 4. Heat the pan with olive oil, cook onions till soft.

 5. Add carrots, celery, mushroom and chicken breast.
-(I cook chicken breast in oven with some olive oil, salt and pepper for about 20-30 mins at 370′F, let it cool and chop.
-Or you can just add it raw after cooking onions and cook it right in the pan)
+(Season with Olive oil, salt and pepper and bake for about 20-30 mins at 425’F, let it cool and chop.
+Or you can just cook it right here onions)

 6. Add English peas.
 (I add this last because I don’t want them to get mushy and overcooked.)

 7. Add sherry vinegar.
-Salt & pepper please.
+Season with salt & pepper.

 8. Add white sauce into the veggie/chicken mix.
 Salt, pepper and more nutmeg if you need it.)

 9. Place pot pie filling in a baking pan and let it cool a little.